-Protests planned for Starbucks where 2 men were arrested
+Protesters at Starbucks chant company is ‘anti-black’

-PHILADELPHIA (AP) — Protests are planned at a Philadelphia Starbucks where two black men were arrested after store employees called 911 to say they were trespassing.
+PHILADELPHIA (AP) — About two dozen chanting protesters have entered a Philadelphia Starbucks where two black men were arrested after store employees called 911 to say they were trespassing.

-Organizers have called for protests to begin at 7 a.m.
-Monday outside the downtown Starbucks.
-Over the weekend, protesters called for the firing of the employee who contacted police, who arrested the men on Thursday.
+The protesters moved to the front counter shortly after 7 a.m.
+Monday and chanted “Starbucks coffee is anti-black” and “We are gonna shut you down.”

-Police Commissioner Richard Ross has said officers were told the men had asked to use the store’s restroom but were denied because they hadn’t bought anything.
-He said they then refused to leave.
+Over the weekend, demonstrators called for the firing of the employee who contacted police, who arrested the men on Thursday.

-Police haven’t released the names of the men who were arrested.
-A spokesman for the district attorney’s office said the two were released “because of lack of evidence” that a crime had been committed.
+Officials have said police officers were told the men had asked to use the store’s restroom but were denied because they hadn’t bought anything and they refused to leave.

 Most Read Business Stories